william6542/william6542.github.io/Media.markdown

 -Latin American View of U.S. Policy.
 Edited by Robert Wesson and Heraldo Munoz.
 Prager Special Studies, Hoover Institution.
 1986.
 Finished reading 2022-4-6

-#### Feb-March   panic evac to Portland house, start of Ukraine war.
+#### Feb-March   panic evac out of Seattle, start of Ukraine war.
 Then return to Seattle.
-Did not read much at Portland house for one month.
+Did not read much for one month.
 Too much anxiety, and played too much Elden Ring.

 #### Now April 2022
 -How to Read Donald Duck: Imperialist Ideology in the Disney Comic.
 By Ariel Dorfman and Armand Mattelart.
 1971.
 Finished reading 2022-04-10